svlada/springboot-security-jwt/etc/blog.md

 Some trade-offs have to be made with this approach:

 1. More vulnerable to XSS attacks
-2. Access token can contain outdated authorization claims (e.g when some of the user privileges is revoked)
+2. Access token can contain outdated authorization claims (e.g when some of the user privileges are revoked)
 3. Access tokens can grow in size in case of increased number of claims
 4. File download API can be tricky to implement